History of Baabaazuzu

 Baabaazuzu came to be in late 1993 after Sue Burns, a gifted graphic designer, cut up the shrunken remains of her favorite sweaters, pieced the fragments together and made jackets with matching hats for her two young daughters.
 Once the phone began ringing in high demand of her upcycled creations, Sue sought her opportunity to develop an eco-fashion house in Lake Leelanau, MI.

 To make the vision a reality it started with a Sears Kenmore sewing machine stationed on their dining room table, Sue and Kevin—whom Sue taught to sew—launched Baabaazuzu as a line of unique, one-of-a-kind sweaters, jackets and hats for children.
-A year later there was a popular request of women wanting Baabaazuzu in their sizes—Sue turned her business from children’s apparel to women’s to suit the market.
+A year later there was a popular demand from women wanting the signature Baabaazuzu style in their size—Sue turned her business from children’s apparel to women’s to suit the market.

-Baabaazuzu can now be found in nearly 900 retailers across North America.
-Baabaazuzu is also sold in Australia, Canada, Japan and South Korea.
+Born in Leelanau County Michigan and worn without boundries, Baabaazuzu can now be found in nearly 600 retailers across North America, Canada, Japan and South Korea.

 Often replicated, but never duplicated, particularly Baabaazuzu’s mittens, the company continues to expand their line—adding new products each year.
 To keep differentiating themselves, Sue and her team conduct product development meetings, where they forecast fashion trends and cater to their consumers’ needs.
 Sourcing raw materials that are made in the USA have also posed challenges—Baabaazuzu continues to use components that are made here in the states.